codex-academy/express-sqlite-starter-app/readme.md

 ## SQL from JavaScript

-The SQLite module has a few different methids
+The SQLite module has a few different methods

 SQL command | comment | usage
 ------------|-------------|---------